Published on

 Introduction

-Traditional Fourier positional encoding maps a coordinate through sine and cosine functions at multiple frequencies:
+Classic Fourier positional encoding (Mildenhall et al., 2020) maps a coordinate to sine and cosine responses at multiple frequencies:

-The reason this works is straightforward.
-Low-frequency channels vary slowly and carry coarse spatial structure; high-frequency channels vary quickly and make small spatial differences more visible.
-Instead of asking the network to build multi-scale structure from raw coordinates alone, the encoding exposes that structure in the input representation.
+This works because it expands a simple coordinate axis into a multi-scale feature representation.
+Low-frequency channels change slowly and are better suited to coarse spatial structure.
+High-frequency channels react more sharply and make small positional differences easier to separate.
+Instead of asking the network to build multi-scale structure from raw coordinates alone, the encoding writes that structure directly into the input.

 Traditional Fourier / NeRF Positional Encoding